 At the same time, challenges remain.
 In Turkey, low minimum wages contribute to long working hours, and some suppliers attempt to circumvent accurate recording of actual working hours.
 Together with amfori, we continue to push for improvements - although the change process is slow and requires ongoing follow-up.
-We also note that some suppliers have not yet ensured that their subcontractors have received and implemented our Code of Conduct, despite their commitment to passing it on.
+Some suppliers have yet to ensure that their subcontractors have received and implemented our Code of Conduct, despite their commitment to passing it on.
 This is a key part of the code and a prerequisite for long-term improvements in working conditions and compliance throughout the value chain.
 Thanks to our assessment framework and amfori's whistleblower system, Speak for Change, we were able to identify serious transparency deficiencies in a potential supplier and, as a result, chose not to initiate a collaboration.
 We continue to work systematically to strengthen compliance, increase transparency, and ensure improvements through clear action plans and continuous follow-up.
 Rating distribution for all suppliers affiliated with amfori BSCI (%)